cyberbotics/webots/README.md

 ![Webots Screenshot](docs/guide/images/main_window.png?raw=true "Webots Screenshot")

-Webots provides a complete development environment to model, program and simulate robots, vehicles and mechanical systems.
+Webots provides a complete development environment to model, program, and simulate robots, vehicles, and mechanical systems.
 It is a beginner friendly software that is meant to introduce newcomers to the world of robotics.

 - See the [Webots introduction video](https://www.youtube.com/watch?v=O7U3sX_ubGc).